jameskimmel/ZFS/The problem with RAIDZ.md

 28k / 48k = 58.33% storage efficiency.
 This is not what you intuitively would expect.
 We thought we would get 66.66%!

-What happens if the situation gets even worse and we wanna save a 4k file?
+What happens if we wanna save a 4k file?

 We calculate the same thing for a 4k file.
 We simply store a 4k data sector on one disk and one parity sector on another disk.
 In total, we wrote a 4k data sector and a 4k parity sector.